otsuki-r/ddqn/README.md

 ![Epsiode duration](./media/cartpolev1/episode_durations.png)
 ![Loss](./media/cartpolev1/losses.png)

-    Note that there is an initial warmup phase of about 200 episodes where experience is gathered and added to the warmup memory, but the network weights are not trained (making this phase very quick).
-This is followed by about 30 or so episodes of populating the main memory and so it is only after ~230 episodes that the network start learning and the losses can be plotted.
+    Note that there is an initial warmup phase of about 200 episodes (this can most certainly be lowered with no ill effect, and is controlled by a `--main-episodes-lower` cli arg to the script) where experience is gathered and added to the warmup memory, but the network weights are not trained (making this phase very quick).
+This is followed by about 30 or so episodes of populating the main memory (again with no training taking place) and so it is only after ~230 episodes that the network starts learning and the losses can be plotted.

 Unlike the default cartpole problem, where the agent receives one unit of reward per frame that it survives without being terminated, we use the modified reward scheme discussed above, and so plot the reward earned separately:
 ![Rewards](./media/cartpolev1/rewards.png)